brudfors/SlicerPointSetProcessing/README.md

-# SlicerSurfaceFromUnorganizedPoints
+# SlicerPointSetProcessing
-SlicerSurfaceFromUnorganizedPoints is a module for 3D Slicer which can compute normals and reconstruct surfaces from sets of unorganized points.
+SlicerPointSetProcessing is a module for 3D Slicer which can perform common point-set processing tasks.

 ### Downsampling
 Downsampling of the input point set is performed using [1].